2018 Workshop Day - October 17th

 If you are ready to explore and keep building your career, no matter what stage it is in today, join this workshop and gain valuable insights to help you grow as a professional.

 We increasingly want to make our reporting predictive and analytic.
 A forecast is just a predictive model.
 But how do you build forecasting into your work?
 In this class, we will start at a very basic level and work our way up to more advanced forecasting techniques.
 We will introduce and review concepts like smoothing, banding and breakouts.
 We will then consider different kinds of forecast challenges – limited data, seasonality, variation, product cycles – and potential ways to model and handle the difficulties they present.

 We will examine the role of exogenous variables and discuss how/whether to include them in a forecast.
 Since our problem set is focused on digital, attendees with experience with different variable types are encouraged to share their knowledge.
 Finally, we will cover the forecasting life-cycle and the ways you can embed continuous improvements into the process. .

 Amy Wilder, Senior Manager at consulting firm EY, has been on both sides of the fence.
-She will spend the first part of this workshop presenting the key aspects of consultancy work and provide context before opening up to questions.
+She will spend the first part of this workshop presenting the key aspects of consultancy work and providing context, before opening up to questions during the second part.

 Please note this is not a recruiting or sales pitch.
-Amy will be sharing from her own experience and what she learnt from over 15 years in the digital and data analytics space.
+Amy will be sharing from her own experience and what she has learned in over 15 years in the digital and data analytics space.